rutvik1503/DSA_ALONG_CPP/README.md

 ### 📝 Files:

-#### **`demo.cpp`**
+#### **`Desimal_Num.cpp`**
-A simple C++ program that prints a welcome message, demonstrating basic input/output operations using the `iostream` library.
-Perfect for getting comfortable with displaying information and interacting with the user.
+This file contains a simple C++ program that demonstrates basic output operations using the cout stream.
+The program prints a blank line, the number 1, the result of the arithmetic operation 2 + 2 (which equals 4), and additional blank lines.
+This program is a minimal example of using cout for printing values and expressions to the console.

 ---